B'nai Mitzvah: Preparation and Celebration

 Modeling a meaningful and happy Jewish life is the most important role parents play in their child/ren's spiritual life and development.
 A vital role in preparation for bar or bat mitzvah is to support the child's learning by making every effort to ensure the best possible attendance and commitment to their work in Talmud Torah, with their tutor(s), and with the Education Director and Rabbi.

-During the service, both parents -- whether endogamous or interfaith -- bless the child, ideally in Hebrew.
+During the service, all parents bless the child, ideally in Hebrew.
+This applies to endogamous and interfaith families.
 The blessing is below if you'd like to practice in advance.
 We encourage all parents to bestow this blessing.

 TABLE - WORK IN PROGRESS